veeren/theperfumelibrary/README.md

 </div> <div class="antho_block_ingredients"><!-- *ingredients here* --> </div> </div> <!-- block 3 ends --></div>
 ```
+*You can copy the code easily by clicking on above html link of the page*

 * `<!-- *image here* -->` : Image of the pefume.
 * `<!-- *Title here* -->` : Title of the perfume.